-In addition to meeting the degree requirements of their respective departments, Contemporary History Institute students take four core courses in contemporary history.
-Three of these courses are seminars offered consecutively during the fall, winter, and spring quarters of the Ohio University academic year.
-The fourth course is an individual tutorial, internship, or elective.
-By catalog number, the four core courses are:
+In addition to meeting the degree requirements of their respective departments, Contemporary History Institute students take three core courses in contemporary history.
+Two of these courses are seminars offered consecutively during the fall and spring semesters of the Ohio University academic year.
+The third course is an individual tutorial, internship, or elective.
+By catalog number, the three core courses are:

 Introduction to Contemporary History